gbdrummer/symbiocss/README.md

 ### HTML:
 HTML should be clean and free of unnecessary containers and semantics.

 Remember, HTML is meant to annotate content with necessary and appropriate context.
 It is NOT meant to provide easy "hooks" for CSS or JavaScript.
-The days of seeing HTML like `<div class="div">` are past.
+The days of seeing HTML like `<div class="div">` are (or at least should be) past.

 Let's take an example.
 Consider this basic document: